atbay1989/LuriaInterpreter/README.md

 **and** and **or** are eqivilants to **&&** and **||** in C and determine whether two values or expressions are both true or if either values or expressions are true, respectively.

+---
+### Lexical Scope & Control Flow
 #### Lexical Scope
+Lexical scope is expressed by the encapsulation of statements between left and right braces, **{*** and **}**, forming block statements.
+Not only does this allow for the declaration and access of variables at different levels of scope, but aid the construction of control flow statements and are essential to the definition of functions:

+    variable a = "global";
+    {
+        variable a = "block";
+        print a;
+    }
+    print a;
+    // prints block followed by global on a new line

 #### Control Flow
 Control flow is made possible with the available if... else and loop type statements.
 Both constructs involve evaluation of logical expressions, i.e. conditions.
 Examples of **if** and **if... else** in Luria are: